-Month After Claiming No Casualties In Iran Attack, Pentagon Says 100 Soldiers Suffered Traumatic Brain Injury
+Pentagon To Reveal That 100 Soldiers Suffered Traumatic Brain Injury In Iran Attack, Officials Say

 Trump has dismissed the soldiers diagnosed with traumatic brain injury as suffering from “headaches and a couple of other things,” as quoted by Reuters.

 Symptoms of traumatic brain injury can sometimes take days or weeks to become apparent, according to the U.S National Library of Medicine.
-Symptoms can range from dizziness and blurred vision in mild cases, to convulsions, seizures, cognitive impairments, Parkinson’s and Alzheimer’s diseases, and suicidal thoughts in more severe TBI incidents.
+Symptoms can range from dizziness and blurred vision in mild cases to convulsions, seizures, cognitive impairments, Parkinson’s and Alzheimer’s diseases, and suicidal thoughts in more severe TBI incidents.